All Episodes

 Good grief.

-Anyway, um I've been along with many of you, and we're going to take calls in a minute.
+Anyway, I've been along with many of you, and we're going to take calls in a minute.

-Oh, let me just give you a preview because coming up in the latter half of the show, uh Michael Chertoff, the Secretary of Homeland Security, will be with us to answer questions as to why he thinks the immigration bill is a national security plus, and I think it's a national security disaster.
+Oh, let me just give you a preview because coming up in the latter half of the show, Michael Chertoff, the Secretary of Homeland Security, will be with us to answer questions as to why he thinks the immigration bill is a national security plus, and I think it's a national security disaster.

-I think Mohammed Atta could get one of these probationary Z visas, and so does uh Newt Gingrich, who's got a new TV ad out about this, if you haven't seen that, it's available on the net.
+I think Mohammed Atta could get one of these probationary Z visas, and so does Newt Gingrich, who's got a new TV ad out about this.

-Um we'll get into it with Secretary Chertoff.
+We'll get into it with Secretary Chertoff.

-He actually signed the bill that was officially handed in to the clerk uh with his own signature, and then I got a photostatic copy of it.
+He actually signed the bill that was officially handed in to the clerk with his own signature.

-What will happen to the lying sack of you know what who started all this?
+What will happen to the lying sack of you-know-what who started all this?

-The false witness, the dancer, if you will, who started all this.
+The false witness, the dancer, if you will, who started all this?

 What is her punishment for all of this?

-Oh, yeah, NIFON, yeah, you know.
+Oh, yeah, Nyphong, yeah, you know.

-I mean, you know what happened when he took that information and got it into his re-election thing by stirring up all the stuff he stirred up.
+I mean, you know what happened when he took that information and got it into his reelection thing by stirring up all the stuff he stirred up.

 But what about where this started?